-3.2.1.Receiver input range electrical test:
+3.2.1.Receiver input range electrical test

-The references for this test are paragraphs 6.2 and 6.3 of [1].
+The references for this test are paragraphs 5.2 and 5.3 of [1].

-The purpose of this test is to check the sensitivity level and the maximum input signal level acceptable on the receiver to indicate the presence of a permission to operate signal.
-It is also to test the capability of the receiver to indicate the absence of a keep alive signal in presence of a signal compliant with any SunSpec compliant code other than the permission to operate pattern.
+The purpose of this test is to check the sensitivity level and the maximum input signal level acceptable at the receiver input to indicate the presence of a permission to operate signal.
+It is also to test the capability of the receiver to indicate the absence of a keep alive signal in presence of a signal compliant with any SunSpec code other than the permission to operate pattern.